Public Forum terms and conditions

 The names of speakers and people lodging written submissions will be published in the agenda and minutes on Council’s website.
 No other personal or contact details will be published.

-Written submissions may be shared with councillors and Council staff but will not be published (although they may be sought via an information access request under the Government Information (Public Access) Act 2009).
+Written submissions may be shared with Councillors and Council staff but will not be published (although they may be sought via an information access request under the Government Information (Public Access) Act 2009).

-Conduct at meetings
+Conduct at public forums

-If the chairperson considers that a speaker at a public forum has engaged in disorderly conduct, the chairperson may request the person to refrain from the inappropriate behaviour and to withdraw and unreservedly apologise for any inappropriate comments.
-Where the speaker fails to comply with the chairperson’s request, the chairperson may immediately require the person to stop speaking.
+If the chairperson considers that a speaker has engaged in disorderly conduct, they may ask the person to refrain from the inappropriate behaviour and to withdraw and apologise for any inappropriate comments.